LightWeightCodeWorks/Discord-YouTube-Alerts-Bot/README.md

 ## Installation

-We recommend adding your credientials and adding respective Discord server channel IDs before installing to your own server.
+We recommend adding your credientials and adding respective Discord server channel IDs before installing these files to your own bot/server.

 ```bash
 # Clone the repository